thelfer/tfel/docs/mtest/mtest/CohesiveForce.md

-The `@CohesiveForce` let the user specifiy the inital value of the cohesive forces.
+The `@CohesiveForce` keyword let the user specifiy the inital value of the cohesive forces.

 This keyword is followed by an array.
 The size of this array must be equal to the number of components of symmetric tensors for the